 Alternatives to Granite

 Granite: This glittering volcanic rock is on the upper end of the price range.
 It can withstand heat and scratches.
 It will likely outlast you if you seal it every six months or year, according to the manufacturer’s specifications.
-It also has unique radiation risks, as explained in this article.
+It also may have unique radiation risks, as explained in this article.

 Marble: Another pricey natural stone, marble has a unique and classic look.
 However, it is softer, stains more easily and requires more maintenance than granite.
 Limestone has very similar qualities to granite.